 (2) “Mind & Brain” Grant Packages, Humboldt-Universität zu Berlin

-In 2023, the Berlin School of Mind and Brain at HU Berlin will offer a number of “Mind & Brain” Grant Packages.
-Grant Packages will be awarded after the online interviews in Berlin on 23 March 2023, in accordance with the admissions committee.
+In 2024, the Berlin School of Mind and Brain at HU Berlin will offer a number of “Mind & Brain” Grant Packages.
+Grant Packages will be awarded after the online interviews in Berlin in March/April 2024, in accordance with the admissions committee.

 Deadline for applications:

 The Grant Packages include:

 - One-year scholarship of 1,468 EUR/month as seed-funding, available from 1 October 2024, to kick-start the doctoral project with a M&B supervisor and apply for long-term funding,